armanriazi/typescript-all-in-one/workspace/types/string/template-strings.md

 }
 ```
 > Note: You can annotate `placeholders` to be any `[]`.
 Whatever you annotate it as, TypeScript will type check to make sure the placeholders used to call the tag match the annotation.
 For example if you expect to deal with `string` or `number`s you can annotate `...placeholders:(string | number)[]`

-#### Generated JS
-For pre ES6 compile targets the code is fairly simple.
-Multiline strings become escaped strings.
-String interpolation becomes *string concatenation*.
-Tagged Templates become function calls.

-#### Summary
-Multiline strings and string interpolation are just great things to have in any language.
-It's great that you can now use them in your JavaScript (thanks TypeScript!).
-Tagged templates allow you to create powerful string utilities.